 - Cybersecurity: With the increasing risk of cyber-attacks, insurance companies will need to invest in cybersecurity automation to protect their data and systems.

-From AI and machine learning to IoT and insurtech, automation is providing insurers with new tools and technologies to streamline their operations, reduce costs, and enhance the customer experience.
+From AI and machine learning to IoT and insurtech, automation is providing insurers with new tools and technologies.
+This includes improvements to streamline their operations, reduce costs, and enhance the customer experience.
 While there are challenges to implementing automation, the benefits are significant and will continue to drive innovation in the insurance industry for years to come.
 As part of this industry, we are excited to see how these technologies will continue to shape the future of insurance.

 If you want to know more about how your insurance business can benefit from custom tech solutions, don’t hesitate to reach out to us!